anvaka/ngraph/README.md

 * [Rendering 3D graphs](https://github.com/anvaka/ngraph/tree/master/examples/three.js)

 # Video
 Here is an introduction video to this library: [Browserify Monolith](https://www.youtube.com/watch?v=Kp377p-NSFc).
-This library has also appeared in TEDx talk at Stanford: [The Beauty I See in Algebra](https://www.youtube.com/watch?v=8CX-Q0gtSp8) by Margot Gerritsen
+This library has also appeared in TEDx talk at Stanford: [The Beauty I See in Algebra](https://www.youtube.com/watch?v=8CX-Q0gtSp8) by Margot Gerritsen.
+It has also appeared in this TEDx talk [How can visualizing our personal data empower our health?](https://www.youtube.com/watch?v=90y_iAHyO0w) by Amina Qutub

 # Why?
 I built [vivagraph](https://github.com/anvaka/VivaGraphJS) to learn javascript two years ago.